Tunnelling of a composite particle in presence of a magnetic field: Introduction

 \section{Introduction}

+Quantum tunnelling of systems with internal structure is a process that occurs in many physical contexts.
+Some examples of these processes include tunnelling of molecules \cite{Saito, Goodvin2005TunnelingOA, shegelski2005, Shegelski, Shegelski2013TunnellingOA, ShegelskiResonantTO, Krassovitskiy, Krassovitskiy2014ContributionOR, KrassovitskiyPhaseAF, Vinitsky2014ModelsOQ}, fusion of loosely-bound nuclei \cite{kimura, Bertulani_2007, ahsan, shotter, Flambaum2005QuantumTO, bacca}, tunnelling of Cooper pairs \cite{Flambaum2005QuantumTO} and tunnelling of excitons \cite{Saito1995exciton, Kavka2012TunnelingAR, Guzun2013exciton, excitons}.
+Generally, the composite structure of a particle undergoing tunnelling can significantly influence tunnelling probability if the dimensions of the particle become comparable to dimensions of the barrier, or if there are internal energy levels with excitation energies comparable to other energy scales of the particle.

-Quantum tunnelling of systems with internal structure is a process that occurs frequently in many physical contexts.
-In case of particles without internal structure, resonant tunnelling through double-humped potential barrier is a well-known phenomenon with applications such as resonant tunnelling diodes.
-Tunnelling of two particles in a bound state was first studied by Zakhariev and Sokolov \cite{zakhariev}.
-Saito and Kayanuma \cite{Saito} studied tunnelling of a two particles, with infinite square well binding potential, through a rectangular barrier, numerically and showed that resonant tunnelling of composite particles can occur in presence of a single potential barrier.
+Tunnelling of two particles in a bound state was first studied theoretically by Zakhariev and Sokolov \cite{zakhariev}.
+Saito and Kayanuma \cite{Saito} studied tunnelling of two particles with infinite square well binding potential through a rectangular barrier numerically and showed that resonant tunnelling of composite particles occurs generically in presence of a single potential barrier.
 Saito and Kayanuma also studied the tunnelling of a Wannier exciton through a single barrier heterostructure \cite{Saito1995exciton} and showed similar effects as in \cite{Saito}.
-Their work has been expanded by investigating more general binding potentials and barriers by Pen'kov \cite{penkov2000PR} \cite{Penkov2000QuantumTO}, Flambaum and Zelevinsky \cite{Flambaum2005QuantumTO}, Goodvin and Shegelski \cite{Goodvin2005TunnelingOA} \cite{shegelski2005}, and Bacca and Feldmeier \cite{bacca}.
+Their work has been expanded by investigating more general binding potentials and barriers in \cite{penkov2000PR, Penkov2000QuantumTO, Flambaum2005QuantumTO, Goodvin2005TunnelingOA, shegelski2005, bacca}.
 Bertulani et al. \cite{Bertulani_2007} showed that tunnelling probability can be enhanced for systems with spin-like internal structure which can transition between states of different energy.
+On the experimental side, there have been numerous studies of exciton tunnelling \cite{Peterson1993, haacke, Zaitsev2008RelaxationOE, Ten1996, Emiliani1997, Heimbrodt1998, Finck2011, Crochet2011, Naouari2011}.
+It was shown that excitons can tunnel as a whole \cite{Lawrence1994ExcitonTR, haacke}, and resonant tunnelling behaviour was seen in \cite{haacke}.